dongyongkim603/Updated-Portfolio/README.txt

 This is a prototype of my digital portfolio in website form.
-It utilizes several basic front-end tools and techniques such as Bootstrap, css, JavaScript, DOM Oject manipulation, and animations.
+It utilizes several basic front-end tools and techniques such as Bootstrap, css, JavaScript, DOM Object manipulation, and animations.

 The page format uses cards to organize the content.
 These cards are stylized with backgound